InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 ## Problem

 Key Performance Indicators (KPIs) for Product Owners are primarily product focused and don't consider areas such as collaborative development.
-Impact: Lower level of engagement with innersource.
+Impact: Lower level of engagement with InnerSource.

 ## Forces